conorpp/conorpp.github.com/_posts/2017-10-08-u2f-zero-year-in-review.md

-At the time of this writing, I've sent 1500 units to the [U.S. marketplace](https://www.amazon.com/U2F-Zero/dp/B01L9DUPK6), 300 to [Canada](https://www.amazon.ca/U2F-Zero/dp/B01L9DUPK6), 300 to the [U.K.](https://www.amazon.co.uk/dp/B01L9DUPK6), and 100 to a distributor in Switzerland that will handle shipments to other countries in Europe.
+At the time of this writing, I've sent 1500 units to the [U.S. marketplace](https://www.amazon.com/U2F-Zero/dp/B01L9DUPK6), 300 to [Canada](https://www.amazon.ca/U2F-Zero/dp/B01L9DUPK6), 300 to the [U.K.](https://www.amazon.co.uk/dp/B01L9DUPK6), and 100 to a [distributor in Switzerland](https://u2fzero.ch/products/u2f-zero-1/) that will handle shipments to other countries in Europe.
 I've kept the rest in storage so I can replenish a marketplace easily if inventory gets low.

-U2F Zero has been back on the U.S. market for about $-n- weeks now, after being out of stock for about -n- months.
-Sales slowly picked back up and average about 5 units per day again.
-Pretty stable so far.
+U2F Zero has been back on the U.S. market for about 4 months now, after being out of stock for about 6 months.
+Sales slowly picked back up and average about 5 units per day currently.

 My goal is to keep the supply up with minimal effort and not have anymore gaping out-of-stock periods.
 In the meantime, I can work on the next project.